 Op amp Schmitt trigger circuit

-- a simple circuit using an op amp to produce a Schmitt trigger to remove multiple transitions on slow input signals
+- a simple op amp or comparator based circuit and circuit diagram for a Schmitt trigger to remove multiple transitions on slow input signals

 The Schmitt trigger is a very useful circuit to be able to design.

 The Schmitt trigger is often used when interfacing an analogue signal to digital circuitry.
 Here it fires at a given voltage and then gives an output that is either one level or another dependent upon the input.

 Why a Schmitt trigger?

 A the simple comparator circuit using either an ordinary operational amplifier ( op-amp ) or a special comparator chip is often adequate.

 However if the input waveform is slow or has noise on it, then there is the possibility that the output will switch back and forth several times during the switch over phase as only small levels of noise on the input will cause the output to change.